Can You Put Vinegar in a Steam Mop?

 In my years of steam cleaning, I have never heated the boiler tank with vinegar inside.

-But in the interest of continuing to provide accurate information to my readers, I consulted with Kaercher, Dupray, McCulloch and Warner for the official advice.
+But to continue providing accurate information to my readers, I consulted with Kaercher, Dupray, McCulloch, and Warner for official advice.

 Here’s what they had to say: